Editorial: Continued Fascination–A Tribute to a Giant in Immunology, Dr. William E. Paul

 This work was supported by the Intramural Research Program of the NIAID.

-Keywords: T cell diferentiation, interleukin, William Paul, T cell, B cell
+Keywords: T cell differentiation, interleukin, William Paul, T cell, B cell

-Edited by:Michael L. Dustin, University of Oxford, United Kingdom
+Edited by:Michael Loran Dustin, University of Oxford, United Kingdom

-Copyright: © 2019 Milner and Zhu.
+Copyright © 2019 Milner, Zhu and Paul.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.